7 Tips for the Best + Most Comfortable Postpartum Clothes

 I’m a fan of the scarf-style nursing covers because you can nurse (mostly) hands-free.
 Look for one with thin, breathable fabric to keep baby happy too.

 For more tips on stylish postpartum clothes, check out The Perfect Postpartum Wardobe, Postpartum Mommy Makeover: Dressing for the Fourth Trimester, and Postpartum Survival Kit.

 What’s your best tip for postpartum clothes that won’t make you look pregnant?
-Share it in a comment below!
+Share in a comment below!

 Note: All information on this site is for educational purposes only.
 Happy You, Happy Family does not provide medical advice.
 If you suspect medical problems or need professional advice, please consult a physician.